pablovmurcia3/Getting-and-Cleaning-Assignment/README.md

 the raw data contains information of sensors (accelerometer and gyroscope of Samsung Galaxy II) that monitored 30 subjects performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

-## Code
+## Description of Code

-In short words the code process the raw data to get a tidy table in a *wide* format.
+In short, the code process the raw data to get a tidy table in a *wide* format.

 in order to do it, the code is divided into 6 parts.
 In the first part, the raw data is downloaded and read.
 Then, the different parts of the data (X_test/train, subject_test/train, y_test/train) are organized in two specific data sets, train data set and test data set.